Exhibit Rules & Regulations

 16. Insurance and Liability

-It is the Exhibitor’s sole responsibility to obtain, at its own expense, any and all licenses and permits, and to comply with all federal, state, and local laws and City of San Diego ordinances for any activities conducted in association with or as part of the Exhibition.
+It is the Exhibitor’s sole responsibility to obtain, at its own expense, any and all licenses and permits, and to comply with all federal, state, and local laws and City of Phoenix ordinances for any activities conducted in association with or as part of the Exhibition.

-Exhibitor shall be fully responsible for any claims, liabilities, losses, damages, or expenses relating to or arising from an injury to any person or any loss of or damage to property where such injury, loss, or damage is incident to, arises out of, or is in any way connected with, the Exhibitor’s participation in the Exhibition (except as otherwise provided in the Lease Agreement between the Society and the San Diego Convention Center).
-Exhibitor shall protect, indemnify, hold harmless, and defend the Society and the Official Show Decorator, their officers, directors, agents, and employees against all such claims, liabilities, losses, damages, and expenses, including reasonable attorneys’ fees and costs of litigation, arising from or in any way connected with Exhibitor’s participation in the Exhibition provided that the foregoing shall not apply to injury, loss, or damage caused by or resulting from the negligence or willful misconduct of the Society or the Official Show Decorator, their officers, directors, agents, or employees.
+Exhibitor shall be fully responsible for any claims, liabilities, losses, damages, or expenses relating to or arising from an injury to any person or any loss of or damage to property where such injury, loss, or damage is incident to, arises out of, or is in any way connected with, the Exhibitor’s participation in the Exhibition (except as otherwise provided in the Lease Agreement between the Society and the Phoenix Convention Center).
+Exhibitor shall protect, indemnify, hold harmless, and defend the Society and the Official Service Contractor, their officers, directors, agents, and employees against all such claims, liabilities, losses, damages, and expenses, including reasonable attorneys’ fees and costs of litigation, arising from or in any way connected with Exhibitor’s participation in the Exhibition provided that the foregoing shall not apply to injury, loss, or damage caused by or resulting from the negligence or willful misconduct of the Society or the Official Service Contractor, their officers, directors, agents, or employees.

 17. Special Effects & Giveaways